 Wallaby Creek 'Big Ash Stand' before the fires: 80m+ tall trees rise above a thick understorey of tree ferns, musk daisy, hazel pommaderris and ground ferns.

 Five months after the fires, the first signs of life at Wallaby Creek are the resprouting tree ferns which seem to be able to survive quite severe bushfires.
 However, every tree in this photo is dead and the formerly thick understorey is now ash.

-The tallest living trees remaining in Victoria today are those that began their lives following fires in the 1920s.
-These exceptional mountain ash trees are all growing in ideal conditions - at a relatively low altitude, at the bottom of a gully, and near a permanent stream - and all of them are still growing vigorously.
-The tallest of these trees is 87m with another 3 trees known over 86m.
-As long as these trees can escape fire and windstorms, it is expected that they will exceed 90m within 15-20 years.
+The tallest living trees remaining in Victoria today are a combination of older trees in the 150-300 year old class and those that began their lives following fires in the 1920s and 1930s.
+For regrowth trees to among the tallest trees in the state means that they are growing in ideal conditions - usually at a relatively low altitude, in or near a protected gully and near a permanent stream - and all of the known tallest regrowth trees are still growing vigorously.
+The tallest of these trees are 92.1m and 90.7m tall with another 3 trees known over 88m.
+As long as these trees can escape fire and windstorms, it is expected that Victoria may again have a 100m tall tree in 30-40 years.

 There are at least 25 trees that exceed 80m in height along Sassafras creek in the Dandenong Ranges.
 The tallest of these have been climbed to get a very accurate height estimate.
 These trees originated from fires in the 1920s and are around 85-90 years old and adding about a meter of height every four or five years.

 In an extrordinary patch of tall forest near Beenak, 10 trees exceed 80m in height - the tallest of them being 88m - in an area less than a quarter acre in size.
 These trees originated in the 1926 bushfires and there is an old, overgrown track that actually runs through the site that predates the trees.

 Tall Tree Portraits